shardus/lib-net/README.md

 await sn.stopListening(servers);
 ```

+## Developing

+If you're trying to develop on the `shardus-net` package Be sure to run the `build` npm script by hand to ensure both TS and Rust files get made.

+If you're trying to publish a release to NPM, use the `release` npm script.

 ## Contributors

 Special thanks to Aaron Sullivan (<aasullivan1618@gmail.com>) for the contributions that became the base for this library.